Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/AddDialogToShellView.md

 ### More about the WindowManager

 The WindowManager is specific for the platform your code runs at.
-It is not very well documentend, but in its full form it hase some additional parameters:
+It is not very well documented, but in its full form it has some additional parameters:

 ```C#
 public virtual async Task<bool?> ShowDialogAsync(object rootModel, object context = null, IDictionary<string, object> settings = null)